Real gamma distribution on analytic bundles of flag varieties: Introduction

 where $A_{ij}^{\prime} = A_{ji}$ represents the inverted covariance matrix between the $i$th and the $j$th variables.
 This corresponds to four tensor forms $T_{1}$, $T_{1\frac{1}{2}}$, $T_{2}$, and $T_{3}$ of the population precision matrix that will be seen in align with the elliptical contoured notations introduced by \cite{1990Generalized}.
-Albeit pointed out by them, the problem on the determination of spectral decomposition remains an open question.
+As pointed out by them, the problem for the determination of spectral decomposition remains an open question.